Mercury Mining

 USES OF MERCURY :

-* It is used in making alloys along with iron and steel for making bottles and flasks for trading purposes.
+• It is used in making alloys along with iron and steel for producing bottles and flasks for trading purposes.

-* It plays a significant role in electricity, because of which it is used in the manufacturing of electrical components and also casted as a moving cathode in many electrolysis processes.
+• It plays a significant role in electricity; hence, it is utilized in manufacturing electrical components and is also cast as a moving cathode in many electrolysis processes.

-* Since it is a good conductor of electricity, it is used in the making of switches, fluorescent bulbs, oscillators and power control switches.
+• Due to its excellent conductivity, it is employed in making switches, fluorescent bulbs, oscillators, and power control switches.

-* Mercury batteries have long life spans and continue to provide uninterrupted services irrespective of being continuously operated or not.
+• Mercury batteries boast long life spans and provide uninterrupted service, regardless of continuous operation.

-* The property of being able to expand and contract with temperature, makes mercury a chief component in thermometers for checking body temperatures.
+• Mercury's property of expanding and contracting with temperature makes it a chief component in thermometers used for checking body temperatures.

 ANNUAL MERCURY USAGE :

-The annual usage of mercury varies depending on the industry, but in general, it is estimated that around 3,000 tonnes of mercury are released into the atmosphere each year.
-This mainly comes from industrial processes, but it is also released from coal burning, waste incineration, and natural sources such as volcanoes.
+Annual mercury usage varies across industries, but it's estimated that approximately 3,000 tonnes of mercury are emitted into the atmosphere each year.
+Primarily stemming from industrial activities, mercury emissions also originate from coal combustion, waste incineration, and natural phenomena like volcanic eruptions.

-To reduce mercury pollution, many countries have implemented regulations to limit its use and emissions.
-In the US, for example, the Clean Air Act requires companies to use the best available technology to reduce mercury emissions from power plants.
-In addition, the US has also banned the use of elemental mercury in thermometers, dental amalgam, and over-the-counter drugs.
+To mitigate mercury pollution, numerous countries have enacted regulations aimed at restricting its usage and emissions.
+In the United States, for instance, the Clean Air Act mandates that companies employ the most advanced technology to minimize mercury emissions from power plants.
+Furthermore, the US has prohibited the utilization of elemental mercury in thermometers, dental amalgam, and over-the-counter drugs.

-Overall, the annual usage of mercury is decreasing as a result of increased regulation and awareness of its risks.
-However, it is still important to continue to monitor its usage and emissions in order to protect human health and the environment.
+Collectively, the annual consumption of mercury is declining due to heightened regulation and awareness regarding its hazards.
+Nevertheless, ongoing monitoring of its usage and emissions remains crucial to safeguarding human health and the environment.

 MERCURY PRODUCTION IN THE WORLD :

-Mercury is basically a liquid used for various purposes and obtained from its one and only ore-cinnabar after undergoing complex processes of heating and condensing as mentioned above.
-Finding mercury in its native state is mostly a rare case and sometimes it is also found in association with silver.
-The Amalden mine in Spain is the global producer of mercury as it is known for its purely high quality mercury.
-Other places include Yugoslavia, United States and Italy.
-Also, small quantities of mercury are known to be found in Arkansas and Texas.
-The five topmost countries known for merucry production which include China, Mexico and Peru are as follows:
+Mercury, primarily a liquid utilized for various purposes, is obtained from its sole ore, cinnabar, through intricate processes of heating and condensation, as previously described.
+The occurrence of mercury in its native state is predominantly rare, occasionally found in association with silver.
+The Almadén mine in Spain stands as the global producer of mercury, renowned for its exceptionally high-quality output.
+Other notable producing regions include Yugoslavia, the United States, and Italy, with small quantities also known to be found in Arkansas and Texas.
+The top five countries renowned for mercury production, including China, Peru, are as follows:

 Rank